-- Short term 1 year A one year period over which the Scheme may be impacted by climate-driven shocks. - Medium term 12 years The period to 2034 in which the Scheme is expected to de-risk linearly to the longterm portfolio.
+Medium term - 12 years The period to 2034 in which the Scheme is expected to derisk linearly to the long-term portfolio.
 The impact of climate over this time horizon may be a result of climate-driven shocks, and/ or the slower accumulation of costs arising from climate change, and the actions taken to mitigate or respond to it.
-Transition risks are likely to dominate the climate risk over this time period. - Long term 13 years + The period from 2034 onwards, in which the Scheme is expected to maintain the derisked portfolio.
+Transition risks are likely to dominate the climate risk over this time period.
+Long term - 13 years + The period from 2034 onwards, in which the Scheme is expected to maintain the de-risked portfolio.
 Physical risks are likely to dominate the climate risk over this time period.
 How is life expectancy impacted by climate change?